PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Area_Health_Resource_Files/README.md

 ## Project status & Next Steps

-The project is currently using the 2018-2019 AHRF, which contains 2017 ADA masterfile dentist counts.
+The project is currently using the 2018-2019 AHRF, which contains 2017 ADA Masterfile dentist counts.
 The 2019-2020 updated file is available and needs to be incorporated into the project.
-Since the characater spaces will be entirely different than in the 2018-2019 file, it'll take some time to re-map them.
+Since the character spaces will be entirely different than in the 2018-2019 file, it'll take some time to re-map them.